trygve-lie/rollup-plugin-esm-http-resolver/README.md

 the main file (`http://cdn.mysite.com/assets/main.js`) to Rollups `input` property.

-This loader will then resolve the relative imports and request each module from the http server.
+This module will then resolve the relative imports and request each module from the http server.

 This module will only load ES modules.